The Veterans Benefits and Claims Process

 - Burial benefits

 The most common type of claim is for service-connected disability compensation.
-In order to establish entitlement to these benefits, three things must be established through evidence: (1) the veteran has a demonstrable disability; (2) the veteran first showed symptoms of a disease or suffered an injury, or an aggravation of a pre-existing disease or injury, while in service or within a short period afterward; and (3) there is a causal relationship between the current disability and service.
-If VA is satisfied that all three of these elements are shown by the evidence, then a veteran is “service connected” for the disability, i.e. eligible for compensation, the amount of which is based on how severely you are impaired by the disability.
-To determine this amount, VA will use the Schedule for Rating Disabilities in the regulations (38 C.F.R.
+In order to establish entitlement to these benefits, three things must be established through evidence: (1) the veteran has a demonstrable disability (2) the veteran first showed symptoms of a disease or suffered an injury, or an aggravation of a pre-existing disease or injury, while in service or within a short period afterward (3) there is a causal relationship between the current disability and service.
+If the VA is satisfied that all three of these elements are shown by the evidence, then a veteran is “service connected” for the disability, i.e. eligible for compensation.
+The amount of compensation is based on how severely the veteran is impaired by the disability.
+To determine this amount, the VA will use the Schedule for Rating Disabilities in the regulations (38 C.F.R.
 Part 4).
-This schedule is based on the average impairment in earning capacity resulting from the disability, and the condition is rated between 0% (noncompensable) and 100% (totally disabling), in 10% increments.
+This schedule is based on the average impairment in earning capacity resulting from the disability, and the condition is rated between 0% (non-compensable) and 100% (totally disabling), in 10% increments.
 The effective date – that is, the date from which payments begin – will generally be either the date of VA’s receipt of the claim or the date on which the evidence shows entitlement to the benefits, whichever is later.
 Though the proof requirements vary, claims for other VA benefits follow this same process.

-When you submit a claim, VA is required to provide you with notice that explains the types of information required to qualify for benefits and to provide certain sorts of assistance in developing the evidence.
-The ultimate responsibility for developing your claim however, is yours.
+When you submit a claim, the VA is required to provide you with notice that explains the types of information required to qualify for benefits, and to provide certain sorts of assistance in developing the evidence.
+The ultimate responsibility for developing your claim, however, is yours.